SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 The replay boundary usually comes from:

 - explicit `Flush()`, which seals the current command range
-- `Apply(...)`, which needs read-modify-write behavior
+- `CreateScene()`, which turns the recorded work into a retained backend scene
 - `RenderScene(...)`, which inserts an existing retained scene into the timeline
+- `CopyPixelsFrom(...)`, which materializes both timelines before copying pixels
-- disposal of the owning canvas
+- disposal of the root canvas

+`Apply(...)` is not a replay boundary.
+It records an apply barrier command inline in the stream; the backend orders execution around it during scene execution.

+Every seal boundary must leave the clip stream balanced: the canvas closes the currently open clip scopes before sealing and reopens them for subsequent commands, because a clip stream cannot span backend scene boundaries.

 ### Step 3: The batcher prepares commands

 When the root canvas is disposed, or when the caller creates a retained scene, the batcher seals any pending commands and prepares the command buffer.
-This is where the architecture does the heavy shared work that would otherwise be duplicated across backends.
+This is where the shared normalization that would otherwise be duplicated across backends happens.

-For a typical path-based command, canvas preparation does the following in concept:
+For a typical command, canvas preparation does the following in concept:

-1. transform the source path into its final geometry space
-2. if a pen is present, expand the stroke to fill geometry
+1. if a pen with a stroke pattern is present, expand the dashes into the subject geometry
-3. carry the clip state with the command
-4. transform the brush into the same command space
-5. leave backend-specific retained geometry construction to `CreateScene(...)`
+2. if the command transform is not identity, bake that transform into the brush coordinates
+3. leave subject geometry transformation, stroke expansion, and clip resolution to the backend

-This is the architectural center of gravity.
-It is the shared normalization stage that makes the backends simpler.
-Clip state is carried as rendering state, not as a boolean operation against the subject path; explicit path boolean operations stay on the geometry APIs.
+This is the architectural center of gravity: normalization that must be identical across backends happens once here, and everything that benefits from backend-specific execution is deferred.
+Clipping in particular is never rewritten into the subject geometry; the ordered clip command stream is consumed by each backend directly.
+Explicit path boolean operations stay on the geometry APIs.

 ### Step 4: The backend creates and renders scenes